JakubCzura/KnitterNotebookProject/README.md

 ## Launching
 * Download the repository from GitHub
 * Open solution KnitterNotebookProject.sln (for example using Visual Studio)
-* Set KnitterNotebook at chosen project and click launch
+* Set KnitterNotebook as chosen project and click launch
+* That's all.
+Local database should be created automatically and you should be able to sign up

 ## Thanks
 I would like to thank my girlfriend Karolina for giving me idea to create this project.
 She told me all her expectations what the application should do.